 Each state has different requirements for when and how to file a civil case against sexual assault.
 In addition, many states have or are considering specific time limits for filing a civil lawsuit for sexual assault cases, especially for cases involving minors at the time of the incident.
 Therefore, it is important to know the requirements and timeframes for filing a civil case in your state.

-These cases rely heavily on timing in order to collect and preserve evidence.
+These cases rely heavily on timing to collect and preserve evidence.
 The sooner an experienced lawyer is on board, the sooner they can begin building your case.
 A civil lawsuit offers an opportunity to seek damages from a perpetrator of abuse that could not be available in criminal prosecution.